Fountain Seating Commission

 In the summer of 2021 there was a week of public engagement to generate excitement and engage people with the new public art commissions for the Amelia.
 We asked people (mostly children) to draw something they would like hidden within the installation and this brought an interesting new dimension to the Fountain Seating project.

 The children’s drawings were overwhelmingly of ‘nature’ and most were specifically of animals, insects, or plants, with a particular interest in ‘mini-beasts’.
-This reminds us that children inspect little details of nature - that adults may have stopped noticing or take for granted.
-There is currently great concern that we are losing insect populations as they are crucial for pollination, and provide food for birds and mammals.
+This reminds us that children are fascinated by details of nature - that adults may have stopped noticing or take for granted.
+Tunbridge Wells is located in The ‘Weald’ (meaning woodland in Old English).
+The original woodland is lost and ash is now the most common tree in Kent currently being devastated by Ash Dieback Disease and there is great concern that we are also losing the insect populations dependent on ash trees as these insects are crucial for pollination, and provide food for birds and mammals.